acapela/monorepo/README.md

 ## Usage

-After cloning, run `yarn` to install the dependencies.
+After cloning, run `npm install` to install the dependencies.
 After that, use `docker-compose up` to spin up your local hasura and postgres instance to work with.

 TODO: moving the API server here
 TODO: connecting to firebase auth